andrewwinke123/Bards-Quest/README.md

 <br></br>
 # ATTRIBUTIONS

-I used HTML, CSS, JavaScript and Github to make this game.
+I used HTML, CSS, JavaScript, Adobe Illustrator and Github to make this game.

 I would like to thank Sierra On-Line for making King's Quest 3 which inspired me to make this story.